Career and University Support

 Any reasonable school can support its students through the process of applying to university, and no school can resist basking in reflective glory when one of its stellar students secures one of the most competitive opportunities.
 But that isn’t where the most important work is done.

 Now that the supply and demand of university places is in potential undergraduates’ favour, it is even more necessary to focus on the research and reflection dimensions of higher education application.
 We aim to do this in close partnership with parents, with the School’s expertise complemented by the Tutor’s and the parents’ knowledge of the individual.

 One of the most rewarding features of supporting aspirations in higher education is seeing remarkable personal development, sometimes from those who back in younger years seemed more unlikely scholars.
 Hearing of a pupil who has achieved first class honours despite believing “I never imagined I could go to university, let alone succeed”, or meeting up with a young student transformed by new opportunities which the School has equipped her to fully exploit, are the very best bits of the job.

 At Woodbridge we make every effort to continue supporting our pupils as they move on from Year 13.
 Moving from personalised care to almost complete autonomy at university is an unfortunate feature of the British university system, and by continuing to offer advice we aim to maintain the working relationships nurtured at school.
 We are often asked to write references for pupils into their mid-twenties, because aside from their parents, we are still the people that know them best.

-Adults have learned that life doesn’t proceed in a straightforward way for ever,; it is very stressful for young adults when what seemed like firm plans suddenly have to be changed, and that is when the quality of our guidance is really tested.
-We hope that the following examples show best how we can help to keep creating opportunities, and so maintain the confident engagement in life and learning which is generated at school;
+Adults have learned that life doesn’t proceed in a straightforward way for ever; it is very stressful for young adults when what seemed like firm plans suddenly have to be changed, and that is when the quality of our guidance is really tested.
+We very much aim to help with creating opportunities, and so maintain the confident engagement in life and learning which is generated at school.